With the promise to bring back the fun to a popular genre – First Person Shooter -, the Epic’s Bulletstorm is a mess.

 One of the main problems is the core idea: stimulate the user to perform vary the play style by using different weapons.
 The player now is psychologically forced to vary.
 And because this concept is presented and used in the main campaign, several times the player will stop to pay attention on the story – which will comment later – in order to

 Several of the “skillshots” are too dependent on luck, like killing several enemies at the same time in a specific condition.
 It brings a lot of frustration.
-Its a immense TODO list to be executed.
+It’s an immense TODO list to be executed.

 The visuals are amazing.
 Even with a modest pc you will still get a fantastic looking game.
 The loading time are impressively quick and there were only few times when the framerate dropped.
 Unreal Engine showcase.